owhite/balancing-robot-notes/teensy40/LQI_experiment/README.md

 # LQI ≡ Linear–Quadratic–Integral

-## Goals

-This document describes the workflow for running LQI
+## Workflow for running LQI

 - Gather up motor constants Ke, Kt, Kv
 - Plot motor decay constant
 - Develop LQI model
-- Tune
+- Tune/plot motor behavior

-## Motor Constants Ke, Kt, Kv
+## Calculate Motor Constants Ke, Kt, Kv

 <img src="figure0.png" alt="Plot result" width="600"/>

-## Motor Constants: motor decay
+## Measure Motor Constant: decay

 After applying a known torque pulse to the motor, the control program records the motor’s angular velocity as it freely spins down once the torque command is set to zero.
 During this free-decay phase, no active control or regenerative braking is applied—the motion is governed solely by passive damping effects such as bearing friction, air drag, and internal electrical losses.